jorgebucaran/superfine/README.md

 }
 ```

 Superfine doesn't support JSX out of the box, but you can add it to your project easily.
-All we need to do is wrap our `h` and `text` functions and handle function components, variable arguments and nested arrays like.
+All we need to do is handle function types and nested arrays through our `h` and `text` functions.

 ```js
 import { h, text } from "superfine"